spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

   There are several operations that can be implemented by each kind:

+  * _Deploy:_
-  * _Deploy:_ Can this resource be deployed and redeployed?
+    Can this resource be deployed and redeployed?
 It's worth mentioning that all deployments are carried out using `kubectl apply` to capitalize on `kubectl`'s three-way merge on deploy.
-This is done to accommodate running
+This is done to accommodate running against your cluster, alongside Spinnaker, other tools that rely on the three-way merge semantics.
+  * _Delete:_
-  * _Delete:_ Can this resource be deleted?
+    Can this resource be deleted?
+  * _Scale:_
-  * _Scale:_  (Workloads only) Can this resource be scaled to a desired replica count once it's running?
+    For workloads only, can this resource be scaled to a desired replica count?
-  * _Undo Rollout:_ (Workloads only) Can this resource be rolled back/forward
+  * _Undo Rollout:_
-    to an existing revision?
+    For workloads only, can this resource be rolled back/forward to an existing revision?
-  * _Pause Rollout:_ (Workloads only) When rolling out, can the rollout be stopped?
+  * _Pause Rollout:_
+    For workloads only, when rolling out, can the rollout be stopped?
-  * _Resume Rollout:_ (Workloads only) When a rollout is paused, can it be started again?
+  * _Resume Rollout:_
+    For workloads only, when the rollout is paused, can it be started again?

 * __Versioning__

-  If a resource is "versioned", it will always be deployed with a new sequence number `vNNN`, unless no change has been made to it.
-This is important for resources like ConfigMaps and ReplicaSets, which don't have their own built-in update policy like Deployments or StatefulSets do.
-Making an edit to the in-place, rather than redeploying can have unexpected results, and delete prior history.
+  If a resource is "versioned", it is always deployed with a new sequence number `vNNN`, unless no change has been made to it.
+This is important for resources like `ConfigMaps` and `ReplicaSets`, which don't have their own built-in update policy like `Deployments` or `StatefulSets` do.
+Making an edit to the resource in place, rather than redeploying, can have unexpected results and can delete history.
 Regardless, whatever the policy is, it can be overriden during a deploy manifest stage.

 * __Stability__